Stay up to date with notifications from The Independent

 Michael O’Leary, Ryanair CEO, called the fines “illegal” and “baseless”.

-He said: “These illegal and baseless fines, have been invented by Spain’s Consumer Affairs Ministry for political reasons, are clearly in breach of EU law.
+He said: “These illegal and baseless fines, invented by Spain’s Consumer Affairs Ministry for political reasons, are clearly in breach of EU law.
 Ryanair has for many years used bag fees and airport check-in fees to change passenger behaviour and we pass on these cost savings in the form of lower fares to consumers.

-“Today’s illegal fines in Spain are in breach of EU law (Reg 1008/2008) and will be overturned by the EU Courts, which have repeatedly defended the right of all EU airlines to set prices and policies, free from Government interference.”
+“Today’s illegal fines in Spain are in breach of EU law (Reg 1008/2008) and will be overturned by the EU courts, which have repeatedly defended the right of all EU airlines to set prices and policies, free from government interference.”

-The Spanish Airlines Association (ALA) called the fines “nonsense” that “turns its back on the EU and undermines the free market”.
+The Spanish Airlines Association (ALA) called the fines a “nonsense” that “turns its back on the EU and undermines the free market”.

 A spokesperson for easyJet said: “We completely disagree with the decision of the Spanish Consumer Ministry and find the proposed sanctions outrageous.
 We will be formally appealing this through the courts and will vigorously defend our position.
 All of our customers can bring a small cabin bag for free which gives them the flexibility to only pay for what they want to.
 We consider our bag policy to be in line with all applicable laws and as such there is no change to our current cabin bag policy.”